Showing posts with label Platformers - Console-like. Show all posts

 Kiddy killer time!

 Monster Land starts off very bright and cheery with lovely colours and a cutesy design that I really like.
 Right from the beginning, you meet with somebody who details your quest and kindly arms you with a sword.
-Every level has its baddies who get more frequent (and nasty) the deeper you progress through the land.
-Easy ones are snakes and rabbits but there are many others which are trickier: bats, mud men and grey things that fire arrows (ugh, I hate those).
+Every level has its baddies, who get more frequent (and nastier) the deeper you progress through the land.
+Easy ones are snakes and rabbits, but there are many others which are trickier: bats, mud men and grey things that fire arrows (ugh, I hate those).

-Oddly, there's an egg timer displayed in your status bar and I hadn't got the foggiest what it was for.
-But, when it expires, some of your health is frustrating taken so try to keep it topped up by collecting the tiny egg timers hidden throughout the levels.
-Yep, they're probably going to be invisible so you better start randomly jumping...
+Oddly, there's an egg timer displayed in your status bar, and I hadn't got the foggiest what it was for.
+But, when it expires, some of your health is frustratingly taken, so try to keep it topped up by collecting the tiny egg timers hidden throughout the levels.
+Yep, they're probably going to be invisible, so you better start randomly jumping...

-Bosses appear quite frequently I thought, with the first being Death himself.
-Actually, he's rather slow and moves in a predictable pattern so is quite easy to kill, However, the others aren't defeated so easily so prepare thyself.
+Bosses appear quite frequently, I thought, with the first being Death himself.
+Actually, he's rather slow and moves in a predictable pattern, so it's quite easy to kill.
+However, the others aren't defeated so easily, so prepare thyself.
 Once any level boss is dead, you're then able to collect his loot and a key to the exit.
 Tip: don't dawdle & grab the loot first!

 Okay, it's that time when I show some responsible screenshots.
 Fancy a beer, kid?
 What...